NIGMS/Foundations-of-Python-for-Data-Science/Submodule 0/Submodule_0_Tutorial_4_GitHub4You.md

 ### Instructions
 1. Open GitHub Desktop and click “File” → “New Repository”.
 ![NewRepository](./images/github_new_repository.png)
 2. Give your repository a name (e.g., "Climate_Data_Study_2024").
 3. Choose a location **on your computer** where the repository will be stored.
-4. Select Private (if you are using it for your lab group).
-You can name "collaborators" later (students, postdocs, etc)
+4. Select 'Private' (if you are using it for your lab group).
+You can name **collaborators** later (students, postdocs, etc).
 5. Check “Initialize this repository with a README” (important for documenting your dataset).
-This is the appropriate spot to include summary information about this particular repository's purpose
+This is the appropriate spot to include summary information about this particular repository's purpose.
 6. Click Create Repository.

 <p align="center">